PragadeshBS/ProtonSwitch/readme.md

-# Proton Hopper 🐰
+# Proton Switch 📨

-Proton Hopper is a Firefox extension that simplifies the process of switching between multiple ProtonMail accounts.
-With Proton Hopper, you can quickly and easily access and switch between your ProtonMail accounts without having to go to the ProtonMail switch page every time.
+Proton Switch is a Firefox extension that simplifies the process of switching between multiple ProtonMail accounts.
+With Proton Switch, you can quickly and easily access and switch between your ProtonMail accounts without having to go to the ProtonMail switch page every time.
 This extension provides a more efficient and streamlined process for managing multiple ProtonMail accounts.
 Features

 - Quick access to multiple ProtonMail accounts